Indexing of CNN Features for Large Scale Image Search: Introduction

-To speed up the searching process, various indexing schemes have also been studied sufficiently.
-For most of division based indexing structures such as R-tree~\cite{r-tree_guttman1984r}, M-tree~\cite{m-tree_patella1997m} and inverted table~\cite{ivtable-sivic2003video}, they commonly divide the whole database into a series of non-overlapping partitions.
-Since only a small part of the whole dataset will be compared with the query image, the searching efficiency is improved significantly.
-Another bunch of indexing schemes is hashing based methods~\cite{hashing_datar2004locality,weiss2009spectral,zhang2010self,wang2014hashing,wang2013order,ji2012super,zhou2014towards,liu2014contextual,wang2012semi}, which learns a set of hash functions to map images from their original feature space into a distance-preserving binary space.
-Since fast bitwise operation can be employed to compare two binary codes, the searching efficiency can be boosted greatly.
+To speed up searching, various indexing schemes have been studied.
+Most tree-based structures, such as R-tree \cite{r-tree_guttman1984r}, M-tree \cite{m-tree_patella1997m} and inverted table \cite{ivtable-sivic2003video,zhong2015fast,zheng2015fast}, generally divide the entire feature space into several non-overlapping partitions.
+The query image simply scans the partitions near its location during retrieval.
+Since only a small proportion of the database images are compared to the query image, search efficiency is significantly improved.
+Another group of indexing schemes are hashing methods \cite{hashing_datar2004locality,weiss2009spectral,zhang2010self,wang2013order,ji2012super,zhou2014towards,liu2014contextual,wang2012semi,lv2015asymmetric}, which learn a set of hash functions to map images from their original feature space into a binary space.
+Since fast bitwise operations (\emph{i.e.}, XOR) are employed to calculate Hamming distance, the search speed is boosted greatly.
+A good survey of hashing methods can be found in \cite{wang2016survey}.